AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-28-angular-training-days.markdown

 </figure>
 {:/}

-We created a showcase of example code blocks running side by side with actual working examples of the code being demonstrated.
-This way the developer in question could hack into the actual working code if required.
+We created a showcase of example code blocks running side-by-side with actual working examples of the code being demonstrated.
+This way the developer in question could hack into the working code if required.

 {::nomarkdown}
 <figure>